Reactive-Network/reactive-smart-contract-demos/src/demos/gasless-cross-chain-atomic-swap/README.md

 ### Step 4 — Distribute Test Tokens

+> ℹ️ **User 1 and User 2 must have different private keys.
+You can't swap tokens with identical keys.**

 Transfer tokens to each user's wallet.
 User 1 transfers 50 tokens on the initiator chain:

 ```bash